Garfield and Friends

 Garfield and Friends is an American animated television series based on the comic strip Garfield by Jim Davis.
 The show aired on CBS as part of its Saturday morning children's lineup from September 17, 1988, to December 10, 1994.

 The show features animated story lines adapted from the comic strip Garfield and Davis's other comic strip U.S. Acres.
 Mark Evanier was the show's head writer.
 Lorenzo Music provided the voice of Garfield the cat, the strip's title character, as he had done since Here Comes Garfield in 1982.
-Other voices present on the show included Thom Huge as Jon Arbuckle, Garfield's human owner, and Gregg Berger as Odie the dog.
+Other voices present on the show included Thom Huge as Jon Arbuckle, Garfield's human owner, and Gregg Berger as Odie the dog, also returning from prior Garfield animated media.
 Berger and Huge also respectively voiced Orson Pig and Roy Rooster in the U.S. Acres segments.
-121 episodes were made, each consisting of two Garfield segments and one U.S. Acres segment.
+121 episodes were made, each consisting of two Garfield segments and one U.S. Acres segment and a "Garfield Quickie" at the end.
 All episodes have been released in the U.S. on five DVD sets by 20th Century Fox Home Entertainment.

+The rights to the series are currently owned by Paramount Skydance as a result of its acquisition of Paws, Inc. on August 6, 2019.
+However, 9 Story Media Group currently distributes the show under license from Paramount.

 Content

 Garfield is an American comic strip created by Jim Davis and started in 1978.
 The comic strip was first adapted into animated form in 1980 for the special The Fantastic Funnies, but reached a wider audience in 1982 with the television movie Here Comes Garfield on CBS.
 Garfield was adapted into eleven more television movies for the network, ending with Garfield Gets a Life in 1991.
 Garfield and Friends was also made for CBS, and debuted on the network in 1988.
-The network first announced in April 1988 that the show would be joining the network's Saturday morning cartoon lineup alongside The Adventures of Raggedy Ann and Andy and Superman.
+The network first announced in April 1988 that the show would be joining the Saturday morning cartoon lineup alongside The Adventures of Raggedy Ann and Andy and Superman.

-Each episode of Garfield and Friends typically consists of two segments adapted from Garfield and one adapted from U.S. Acres, a comic strip also created by Davis which began in 1986.
+For most of its original run, Garfield and Friends was broadcast in a full-hour block.
+These episodes were later split into half-hour blocks for reruns, syndication, and home video.
+Each half-hour episode of the show typically consists of two segments adapted from Garfield and one adapted from U.S. Acres, a comic strip also created by Davis which began in 1986.
 These segments featured original story lines written using the characters from each strip, although both segments featured original characters not present in the source material as well.
 Nearly every episode of the show was written or co-written by Mark Evanier.